aws-samples/aws-saas-factory-bootcamp/Lab3.md

 <p align="center"><img src="./images/lab3/table_partitioning.png" alt="Lab 3 Isolating Tenant Data Overview Table Partitioning"/></p>

-In these tables, you'll see that we have data from multiple tenants living side-by-side as items in these tables.
+In this example graphic, you'll see that we have data from multiple tenants living side-by-side as items in these tables.
 So, if I get access to one of these tables, I could presumably get access to any tenant's data.

-Our goal, then, is to implement a security model that can scope access to these tables down to the item level.
+Our goal then is to implement a security model that can scope access to these tables down to the item level.
 Essentially, I want to build a view of the table that constrains access to just those items that are valid for a given tenant.

 For this bootcamp, we're going to leverage a combination of Amazon Cognito, Amazon Identity and Access Management (IAM), and AWS Security Token Service
 (STS) to limit access to these tables.
 This will connect directly to the notion of SaaS identity we discussed earlier, leveraging the tokens from the experience to bind a user to a scoped set of policies.